simoneSantoni/net-analysis-smm638/finalCourseProject/README.md

 By Dec 17 (4:00 PM) you're supposed to upload onto Moodle a 800 word (max) document addressing questions 1 - 4 in plain English.
 The document must also contain the Python code and results ― being tables and/or charts ― supporting your answers.
-Code, tables, charts, and references do not count against the 800 word limit.
+Code, results, and references (if any) do not count against the 800-word limit.

 ## References